nhsconnect/gpconnect/pages/appointments/appointments_serviceid_configuration.md

 	- user responsible for the change
 	- current and previous state of the switch

-{% include note.html content="The purpose of the organisation switch is so that organisations can set up their list of service IDs and link them to sessions/rotas, before they enable service ID filtering.
+{% include note.html content="The purpose of the organisation switch is so that organisations can set up their list of service IDs and link them to sessions/rotas, before they enable service filtering.
 If the feature was deployed in the enabled state without the list of service IDs set up, no slots would be returned to consumers that requested free slots for a specific service.
-<br/>In addition, some organisations may not wish to or need to use service ID filtering, such as those with a single DOS service. " %}
+<br/>In addition, some organisations may not wish to or need to use service filtering, such as those with a single DOS service. " %}

 {% include important.html content="Please note if the [supplier switch](#supplier-switch) is set to OFF, or set to ON AT SELECTED ORGANISATIONS and the current organisation is not in the selected organisation list, the organisation configuration including the organisation switch **SHALL NOT** be visible, and **SHALL NOT** take effect upon the API, regardless of the value of the organisation switch." %}